The Business Environment unit will gives an understanding of the wider external

 Successful students demonstrate an inquisitive mind, good analytical skills and a strong work ethic.

 The two exam units are taken in Year 12 (Unit 1 in January and Unit 2 exam in May).
 Coursework will be completed towards the end of Year 12 and throughout Year 13.
 This gives students the advantage of being able to work on individual units throughout their time in Sixth Form rather than relying on final exams at the end of Year 13.
 All exams can be re-sat if needed (with the highest grade being used to calculate their final result).

-This, combined with other qualifications, will provide students with the skills, knowledge and understanding to progress into Higher Education on a business-related programme such as Business, Business Management, Marketing, Business and Finance, Business and Economics and Accounting.
-It will also allow them to choose non-business related degree programmes or take them into employment
+This course will provide students with the skills, knowledge and understanding to progress into Higher Education on a business-related programme such as Business, Business Management, Marketing, Business and Economics and Accounting.
+It will also allow them to choose non-business-related degree programmes or take them into employment.

 “Doing the exams in Year 12 meant that I had less to worry about in my final year.
 It was good to know that these were out of the way and I could just focus on completing my coursework” Year 13 Student.

 “I really enjoyed the course and getting a Distinction helped me get a place on a Business Management degree course at Northumbria University” 2019 Leaver.